Skip to main content

 A. Differential Privacy (DP)

-• Applied at CLIENT LEVEL before any data leaves the device
+• Designed to apply at the client level before any data leaves the device

 • Mechanism: Gaussian noise calibrated to sensitivity of gradients